 Includes Dry Rub Recipe for Chicken or Pork Memorial Day is coming and you’re probably planning to grill, but if the weather is sketchy or more meal choices are desirable, pulled pork is an excellent and easy choice.
 Plus, you can make it in your Instant Pot, which frees up other cooking methods for additional menu items.
 If you don’t have an Instant Pot, just use this rub.
 Then, slow-cook your meat in the crockpot (at least 6, up to 12, hours on low).
 Dry Rub First, the dry rub.
 A couple of years ago, I started using dry rub

 So, do you have a few leftovers from Cinco de Mayo?
+Try using them to make a stuffed sweet potato.
 Whenever I make my Brown Rice and Bean Bake , I love eating the leftovers, but sometimes I like a little variety for it.
 Of course, you can go with the classic Burrito Bowl: lettuce or spinach with tomatoes, maybe a little sweet potato and avocado, a scoop of the warmed-up Brown Rice and Bean Bake, and you are good to go!
 Need more?
 Add cheese!
 More still?
 Thrown on some salsa!
 You get the idea.
-One day, I wanted something a little more substantial, so I decide to
+One day, I wanted

 Here is something a little different for your menu—a Veggie Crunch Wrap!
-This is similar to the menu item at a Mexican fast food location near you, but if you make this at home, you have control over exactly what is going into your wrap.
-I have made these with seasoned ground beef, as well as with Salsa Chicken, to rave reviews, but wanted to make a vegetarian version for myseIf.
-It took me a couple of tries to get what I wanted, and I can tell you that for me, the key ingredient was a nice thick slice of
+This Crunch Wrap is similar to the menu item at a Mexican fast food location near you.
+But if you make this at home, you have control over exactly what is going into your wrap.
+I have made these with seasoned ground beef, as well as with Salsa Chicken, to rave reviews, but wanted to make a vegetarian version for myself.
+It took me a couple of tries to get what I wanted, and I can tell you that for me, the key ingredient was a nice thick